getfem/getfem/doc/sphinx/source/userdoc/model_object.rst

    done and a special algorithm is called to extract independent constraints.
 This algorithm is optimized for boundary multipliers (see gmm::range_basis).
-Use it with care for volumic multipliers. ``niter`` is the number of copy of the variable (used for time integration schemes).
+Use it with care for volumic multipliers. ``niter`` is the number of copy of the variable.
 Note that for complex terms, only the real part is considered to filter the multiplier.

 .. cfunction:: real_variable(name, niter=1)